Release Date: December 18, 2018 (North America)

 So after a couple of aggravating instances where I almost dropped the game due to the heroine’s shortcomings, I gave Emily a chance for the sake of completing Jack and Lupin’s route.
 While I’m glad she played out well in Jack’s story, for the rest of the game, Emily stayed an absolute disappointment.

-Ms. Whiteley has a knack of sticking her nose and diving headfirst to obvious danger (she does this in almost ALL the routes of the game).
+Ms. Whiteley has a knack for sticking her nose and diving headfirst to obvious danger (she does this in almost ALL the routes of the game).
 She winds up getting rescued by either Pendleton or her love interest, ends up apologizing in tears, only to commit the same mistakes over and over again.
 I’m not sure if it’s her naivety or her sheer lack of common sense that makes her a total idiot.
 Perhaps, both! (⇀‸↼‶) I wasn’t too impressed with her voice actress either.
 Her character design was beautiful though! ❤️

 SIDE CHARACTERS (Warning: Some Spoilers!)